Where is Generation X - Are They Forgotten?

-Author Douglas Coupland also used term Generation X when he write his book Generation X: Tales for an Accelerated Culture.
-New York: St Martin's Griffin.
+Author Douglas Coupland used the term "Generation X" when he wrote a book called Generation X: Tales for an Accelerated Culture, published by New York: St Martin's Griffin; 1991.

-If you're an Xer and disagree or have others to add, please add them to the comments at the end of the document.
+If you're an X-er and disagree or have other terms to add, please add them to the comments at the end of the document.

-Celebrity Schadenfreude: Thrills received from talking about celebrity deaths.
+- Celebrity Schadenfreude: Thrills received from talking about celebrity deaths.

-Legislated Nostalgia: Forcing a group of people to have memories they did not live.
+- Legislated Nostalgia: Forcing a group of people to have memories they did not live.
 Example: Boomers forcing their history on Generation X, who are tired of hearing about it.
 The Boomers complained about their own parents every time they heard the words, "When I was your age..."

-Cult of Aloneness: Those that feel a need for autonomy and self reliance, sometimes to the point of exclusion of long-term relationships.
+- Cult of Aloneness: Those that feel a need for autonomy and self reliance, sometimes to the point of exclusion of long-term relationships.